Mai Kuraki Single Collection: Chance for You

 Mai Kuraki Single Collection: Chance for You is the fifth compilation album and first single collection by Japanese singer-songwriter Mai Kuraki.
 It was released on 25 December 2019 by Northern Music, in commemoration of Kuraki's 20th anniversary since her debut.
 The album features all the singles and some promotional singles Kuraki has released, since her debut "Love, Day After Tomorrow" (2000) to "Kimi to Koi no Mama de Owarenai Itsumo Yume no Mama ja Irarenai"/"Barairo no Jinsei" (2019).
+The four-disc single collection was mastered by the Grammy-nominated/winning engineers, Ryan Smith, Chris Gehringer, Randy Merrill, Joe LaPorta, and Ted Jensen.

 Release and promotion

 Meet and greet tour

 In support of the album, Kuraki embarked on the meet and greet tour.

 Charting performance

 In Japan, the album debuted at number six on the Oricon Daily Albums Chart, becoming her weakest debut since One Life (2008).
-On the following day, it climbed to number three, selling 4,378 physical copies in its second day.
+On the following day, it climbed to number three, selling 4,378 physical copies.
 Mai Kuraki Single Collection: Chance for You debuted at number six on the Oricon Weekly Albums Chart, selling 18,171 physical copies in its first week.
 In the following week, the album fell from number six to fifteen, with the sales of 3,023 copies.